Tax information, hints and news. Exclusive for overseas property investors and owners.

 Now, for some American landlords, navigating the intricate realm of IRS paperwork involves an overwhelming process.

-If you choose to lease your home while living abroad, you need to report the associated income and expenses on your US tax return.
+If you choose to lease your home while living abroad, you need to report the associated income and expenses on your US tax return for landlords.

 This reporting is done through Schedule E, known as Supplemental Income and Loss.